-A Gathering of remembrance for Armistice Day takes place at the War Memorial at 11am on 11th November each year.
+A Gathering of remembrance for Armistice Day takes place each year at the War Memorial at 11am on 11th November.
 The gathering is open to all and the Council, local schools, community groups and other organisations lay wreaths and observe the two minute silence at 11am.

 Over two thousand local residents gathered at Woodley Memorial Recreation Ground on Sunday 11 November 2018, to commemorate 100 years since the end of WWI and to remember those who have fallen.